An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: The problem of clusterability in the previous work

 One shall note at this point that the approach in \cite{Ackerman:2016} is different with this respect.
-Compared to methods requiring finding the optimum first, Ackerman's approach seems to fulfil Ben-David requirement, that we can see if there is clusterability in the data before starting the clustering process as the clusterability method is computationally optimal as the computation of the histogram of dissimilarities is quadratic in sample size.
+Compared to methods requiring finding the optimum first, Ackerman's approach seems to fulfil Ben-David requirement, that we can see if there is clusterability in the data before starting the clustering process as the clusterability method is computationally optimal because the computation of the histogram of dissimilarities is quadratic in sample size.
 But at an in-depth-investigation, the Ackerman's clusterability determination method misses one important point: it requires a user-defined parameter and the user may or may not make the right guess.
 Furthermore, even if clusterability is decided by Ackerman's tests, it is still uncertain if $k$-means algorithm will be willing to find such a clustering that fits Ackerman's clusterability criterion.
 Beside this, as visible in Figure \ref{fig:antiAckerman}, one can easily find counterexamples to their concept of clusterability.
+The left image shows that there is a single cluster there, but the histogram to the right has two modes, indicating a two-cluster structure.

 So in summary the issue of an aposteriorical determination if the data were clusterable, remains an open issue.

 Therefore it seems to be justified to restrict oneself to a problem as simple as possible in order to show that the issue is solvable at all.
 So in this paper we will limit ourselves to the issue of clusterability for the purposes of $k$-means algorithm. \footnote{ The $k$-means algorithm seems to be quite popular in various variants both in traditional, kernel and spectral clustering.
 Hence the results may be still of sufficiently broad importance. } Furthermore we restrict ourselves to determine such cases when the clusterability is decidable "for sure".